davygoat/simh-os32/README.txt

    SEARCH -.c,include	handy search utility
-   WILD delete,-.tsk	run the DELETE command on all files -.tsk HEX mtmmac.tsk/s     produce a hex dump of the MTM daemon WHOAMI               what name are you logged in as CD [vol:]/acct       switch 'directory', possibly on another volume
+   WILD delete,-.tsk	run the DELETE command on all files -.tsk HEX mtmmac.tsk/s     produce a hex dump of the MTM daemon WHOAMI               what name are you logged in as, e.g. 'EOU'.
+   CD [vol:]/acct       switch 'directory', possibly on another volume